ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 A front hub motor that’s laced into a rim – most wheel sizes are catered for including Brompton (16″).

-Pedal assist sensor – this is a standard PAS sensor that has the snap-together sensor ring, meaning you don’t need to have a crank-puller to remove your crank-arm.
+Pedal assist sensor – this is a standard PAS sensor that has a snap-together sensor ring, meaning you don’t need to have a crank-puller to remove your crank arm.

 Installing a Swytch electric conversion kit couldn’t be more straightforward:

 You start by removing your existing front wheel and take off the tyre, inner tube, rim tape and brake disc (if you have disc brakes fitted).
-It’s important you don’t forget to fit the rim tape to the new wheel.
+You mustn’t forget to fit the rim tape to the new wheel.

 You then swap everything over to the Swytch wheel.
 Once fitted, inflate your tyre to the required pressure and install the wheel in the front fork drop-outs.

 Next, fit the pedal assist sensor disc.
 There is a split magnetic sensor ring that has a circular metal clip to hold it in place.
-Once this has been done it’s simply a case of fitted the sensor itself.
-This needs to be position so the senor is aligned with the magnets on the ring – there should be no more than a 2-4mm gap between the sensor and magnetic ring.
+Once this has been done it’s simply a case of fitting the sensor itself.
+This needs to be positioned so the sensor is aligned with the magnets on the ring – there should be no more than a 2-4mm gap between the sensor and the magnetic ring.
 The sensor can be held in place with the supplied cable ties or strong double-sided tape.

-Finally fix the battery / controller pack mounting bracket to your handlebars, attach the battery pack, plug in the motor power lead, pedal sensor lead and tidy the cables up with zip ties.
-Make sure the nuts on the motor axle are tightened sufficiently (but do not over tighten).
+Finally, fix the battery/controller pack mounting bracket to your handlebars, attach the battery pack, plug in the motor power lead, and pedal sensor lead and tidy the cables up with zip ties.
+Make sure the nuts on the motor axle are tightened sufficiently (but do not over-tighten).

 What do I think about the Swytch conversion kit?